 How to Put Out Lithium Battery Fire

 According to the FDNY, lithium-ion batteries ignited 60 fires in locations across the five boroughs of New York between January 1 and May 3, 2022.
 Also according to the FDNY, there have been 66 injuries and five deaths in fires involving lithium-ion batteries and 121 investigations so far this year involving lithium-ion batteries.
+Lithium ion battery fires represent a severe danger to the residents of New York City.

 This article will discuss lithium batteries, their use and potential dangers, and what to do if a battery fire breaks out.
+Armed with this information, you can reduce the risks associated with rechargeable lithium ion batteries.

 What Are Lithium-ion Batteries?